suresh2727/landingpage3/README.md

 # landingpage3
-Brand landing page with cool Animation. including left to right animation.
+Brand landing page with cool Animation. including left to right animation using properties of translate.